External / Agency Placements for Children and Young People

 SCOPE OF THIS CHAPTER

-In October 2017 this guidance was reviewed locally and updated as required to reflect current processes for obtaining external or agency placements for children and young people.
-Appendix 1: Joint Commissioning Panel Terms of Reference has been replaced with the most recent version.
+AMENDMENTIn October 2017, this guidance was reviewed locally and updated as required to reflect current processes for obtaining external or agency placements for children and young people.
+Appendix 1: Joint Commissioning Panel Terms of Reference was replaced with the most recent version.

 Any requests to accommodate a child or young person will be presented to the Legal Gateway Panel.
 If the child or young person's needs cannot be met within Hull City Council resources, the Legal Gateway Panel will consider whether it is appropriate to seek an agency placement.
 This includes circumstances where the child is already Looked After and a new placement is to be sought from an agency because their needs cannot be met through use of internal resources.